apache/openserverless/README.md

 - If you want to **install** Apache OpenServerless to use it go [here](https://openserverless.apache.org/docs/installation/).
 If you are in a hurry go straight to the [quick start](https://openserverless.apache.org/docs/installation/quickstart/).
 - If you want to **contribute** to the project, read [this the contribution guide](CONTRIBUTING.md) and the [developer guide](DEVEL.md).
 - If you want to **discuss** with us, join our mailing list by sending an email to `dev-subscribe@openserverless.apache.org`
+- If you are releasing a version of Apache OpenServerless, [follow this process](RELEASE.md).

 > [!IMPORTANT]
 > **The rest of this document covers building Apache OpenServerless from source,